divluffy/css-animation/README.md

     }
 ```

-- property: name property or all for give all properties
+- property: ```name property``` or ```all``` for give all properties.
-- duration:
+- duration:  how long the transition will last.
-- timing function:
+- timing function: how the transition will run.
-- delay:
+- delay: when the animation will start.

-we can write all this rules in one line
+We can write all this rules in one line.

 ```css
     transition: <property> <duration> <timing-function> <delay>;
 ```

-example
+Example
 ```css
    .class{
         font-size: 1.1rem;